012345/CassandraPrimaryKeys/README.md

 If you think you've found your calling, you should reach out to me.
 We're always looking for new talent kathryn.erickson@datastax.com

-Built from a simple explanation put together by Carlo Bertuccini http://stackoverflow.com/questions/24949676/difference-between-partition-key-composite-key-and-clustering-key-in-cassandra
+This exercise was built from a simple explanation put together by Carlo Bertuccini http://stackoverflow.com/questions/24949676/difference-between-partition-key-composite-key-and-clustering-key-in-cassandra